CS417 Exam 3

 (c) Locates the shortest path to the origin server from a specific client.

-(d) Locates the set of edge servers that should cache content for a specific host.
+(d) Locates the set of edge servers that should cache content for a specific host. - A system area network is typically designed to:

 (a) Eliminate the overhead of TCP while providing reliable communication.